nsandhu29/python-learning/python_notes.md

 #### Class
 > * Constructor \__init\__(self)
+>   > The self parameter automatically receives a reference to the object invoking the method.
+By using self, a method can invoke the object and access the attributes and methods of that object.
 > * Getter Setter
+>   > So that you are able to interact with the room object, you need to create some getters and setters.
+These are methods that get and set the values of the object’s attributes.
 > * Inheritance
 > * Iterators
 > * \__str\__
 > * Organise and structure code.
-Maintain and plan is easy
+> * Maintain and plan is easy
 > * Groups together data and behavior into one place
 > * Class - Blueprint for object
 > * Methods - Functions in class